 The first two days of the intervention show that the priority of the Russian forces is the destruction of the main military infrastructure (demilitarization).
 In its first two days of the intervention, it destroyed airbases, airports, air-defense facilities, ammunition depots… The goal could be to destroy military capacities of Ukraine that would not be able to carry out offensives against Donetsk and Lugansk, formally recognized as independent states by the Russian Federation.

-The military operation seems to have three main objectives.
-The control of the totality of the Donetsk and Lugansk region by the two republics, the control of the regions of the black Sea and the Sea of Azov in the South of Ukraine, and the encirclement of Kiev, for a potential regime change.
-This could be used in providing a “neutralization” and a decentralization of Ukraine.
-What is certain is that the advancement of the Russian troops changes the balance of power and gives a stronger weight for Russia for the future negotiations with the West.
+The military operation seems to have four main objectives.
+The control of the totality of the Donetsk and Lugansk region by the two republics, the control of the regions of the Black Sea and the Sea of Azov in the South of Ukraine, the control of strategic infrastructure such as airports and power plants, and the encirclement of Kiev.
+This could be used in providing a “neutralization” and a decentralization (possibly a federalization) of Ukraine.
+What is certain is that the progress of the Russian troops changes the balance of power and gives a stronger weight for Russia for the future negotiations with the West.

 The Russian MOD spokesperson stated on February 24th that 74 ground facilities of Ukraine’s military infrastructure were destroyed.
 Among them were 11 airfields, 3 command points, a navy base, and 18 radar stations of S-300 and BUK-M1missiles systems.
 Also, 4 of the 6 Bayraktar TB-2 combat drones have reportedly been destroyed (The Moscow Times-2022).
 Another result of the intervention includes the unblocking of the North Crimean canal to restore water supplies to the Peninsula of Crimea.
 Before that, the blocking of the canal was causing water shortages in Crimea.

-Having said that, the operation in Ukraine shows the strong cooperation between Russia and Belarus and the increasing militarization of the Baltic States and Poland, as well as the sanctions from the West will reinforce Belarussian-Russian relations, even if Belarussian troops would not be directly involved in the conflict.
+Having said that, the operation in Ukraine shows the strong partnership between Russia and Belarus and the increasing militarization of the Baltic States and Poland, as well as the sanctions from the West will reinforce Belarussian-Russian alliance, even if Belarussian troops would not be directly involved in the conflict.

 February 25th, 2022